 - 1. Press and hold the on/off key for at least two seconds.
 If that fails to turn on the display, - 2.
 Check the connector to the Display.
-Reconnect if disconnected, otherwise, - Open the battery case under the frame and remove the battery to make sure the main connector from the battery output lead is plugged in and secure.
-Inspect the wiring to look for severed wires and make sure the large yellow connectors are connected. - a.
-If your Rungu has one battery, disconnect the large yellow connector the battery from the controller and then reconnect the battery.
-Then press and hold the on/off key.
-If that fails to turn on the display, continue to step 4 - For two battery systems, disconnect the large yellow connector from both batteries.
-Then connect each battery in turn.
-Press and hold the on/off key.
-If that fails to turn on the display, - 4.
+Reconnect if disconnected, otherwise, - 3.
 Check that the battery is fully charged.
 Use a voltmeter and test the output on the charging terminals if you do not have an ebike computer.
 If the voltage is at or below 42V, the battery is fully discharged.
-If you are having trouble charging the battery, please look below about charging your battery. - 5.
+If you are having trouble charging the battery, please look below about charging your battery. - 4.
+Check the connections between the motor and the battery these connectors are located behind the downtube that houses the battery.
+If your Rungu comes with a connector cover, remove the connector by clipping the two zip-ties that hold it in place and lift the connector off of the frame.
+Use two zip-ties (available at any hardware store) to re-fasten the cover when you're done. - 5.
 If none of the proposed solutions work, contact Rungu.